Living in Military Family Housing or Living Off-Base

 I've been told those days are now gone.
 These days, there is a pre-inspection, and the inspectors tell you exactly what to do.
 For example, if they plan to re-paint, you won't have to waste any time cleaning the walls.
 If they plan to replace the linoleum, you won't have to remove wax build-up from the floors.
 Some bases, I understand, now have contract cleaners that they use, once you move out, and they do the maintenance, and you don't have to hardly clean at all.

 If you live on-base, you will be closer to support functions, such as the base exchange, commissary, youth center, or child care center.
 Many people like the idea that all their neighbors will be military members.
 Others may prefer to live off base among civilians, and "forget" they're in the military when they're not on duty.

 Some bases have schools right on base (either DOD-operated schools, or part of the local school district), at other bases you may have to bus or drive your child to an off-base school, so this is another factor to consider.

 Buying a House

 Some members may wish to live off-base to buy a house, rather than give up their housing allowance to live on-base.
 Personally, I always avoided buying a house while in the military.
-I've seen too many people who bought a house, only to receive change of assignment orders, and then have to go through the stress of selling it (in addition to the normal re-assignment stresses).
+I've seen too many people who bought a house, only to receive a change of assignment, and then have to go through the stress of selling it (in addition to the normal re-assignment stresses).
 Some, I've seen, were not able to sell their house, and wound up having to pay rent at their new location, and a mortgage at their old assignment (the military doesn't pay a dual housing allowance).